-High-quality Outcomes to Patients
+High-quality Outcomes for Patients

 Plastic surgery is a science built on delivering results that meet the patient’s expectations, and we must be careful to avoid a one-size-fits-all approach.

-As the flat closure community continues to develop, there is great opportunity to develop approaches that safely deliver high-quality outcomes to our patients.
+As the flat closure community continues to develop, there is a great opportunity to develop approaches that safely deliver high-quality outcomes to our patients.

 The focus of this article is for an aesthetically pleasing result for women who desire to go flat.